bright/new-www/content/blog/ios-developer-who-loves-to-build-apps-users-rely-on-meet-artur.md

 I even traveled to London to see with my own eyes how the end users used the application I had built.
 It’s such a great feeling to see that your work gives value to someone.

 ## How do you catch up with news and trends in the iOS world?

+As probably every iOS developer, I always check all the news announced during The Apple Worldwide Developers Conference.
+Besides that, **I have OKRs dedicated to my personal growth, monitored by my mentor – [Kamil](/about-us/kamil-b/)**.
+We both choose topics that I can improve on or decide on what new solutions and tools I should test.

+Thanks to the fact that our client lets us choose the tech stack we work on, we can quickly implement new technologies in our project.
+So we get to work with SwiftUI, async/await to utilize those for the benefit of our client staying up-to-date with Apple products.